HalfdeadBone/FBTracker/Readme.md

 UNTIL I REMEMBERD THAT there is mobile facebook, and oh boy oh boy.
 There is gold - buddyList

-But Wyvar!
+But Ivar!
 On a right site there is a bar with active people.
 Why not just scrap this?

 Welp - The problem is, that "activebar" is limited to 20-25 people active + groups.
 Even more - updates are irregular and might be off by up to 5 mins or in worse case scenario "stuck" until reload.
 Reloading is kind of dangerous, cause facebook analyze's trafic and bans certain functions.. sooo..
 Nope